En español | Which vaccines are available and who can get them?

 Do I have to pay for the vaccination?

-You should not have any out-of-pocket costs for getting the vaccine or a booster shot.
-AARP fought to make sure the federal government is covering the cost of the vaccine itself.
+You should not have any out-of-pocket costs for getting a vaccine or a booster shot.
+AARP fought to make sure the federal government covers the cost of the vaccine itself.

 Scammers purport to offer COVID vaccines and treatments and try to charge for them.
 AARP's Fraud Watch Network is tracking the latest scams.